 We use this microscope every day, and it is the exact one we bring to every pest inspection.
 After you get the photo, you can send it to us or email it to an entomologist for ID.

 - App Provided: Optional software for IOS, Android, Windows, MacOS X. This microscope can support Android 6.0+, iOS 9.0 or later, Windows vista/7/8/10/11 or later, MacOS X 11 or later.

 - Magnification & High Definition: 2 million pixels, 1080P HD picture quality for smartphone, 720P for computer, 50x more magnification can meet your daily needs.
 Built-in 8 Dimmable LEDs provide enough illuminance.

 - A Funny Tool: This electronic microscope is more of a fixed focus magnifying glass, not a traditional microscope, Not suitable for professional serious biologists!
-This is definitely a very interesting thing for parents, adults, teachers, students, kids, children, collectors, testers, electronics' repair folks, and inquisitive folks who are interested in exploring skin hair scalp trichomes and the microscopic world.
+This is definitely a very interesting thing for parents, adults, teachers, students, children, collectors, testers, electronics' repair folks, and inquisitive folks who are interested in exploring skin hair scalp trichomes and the microscopic world.

 - Not only a Microscope: More than a microscope, it is a camera, It can not only zoom in but also take photos and record videos.
 The ability to take video and still photos is amazing.
 It’s really useful when documenting plant phases throughout their lifecycle.